tbrixey/the-temporary-plane/README.md

 # the-temporary-plane

-A RESTful world I'm working on.
+A RESTful game I'm working on.

 ### Getting started